 There are so many ways to create a beautiful splashback, and we have been blown away by the creativity of the Quirky Campers owners.
 You don’t need to find something specifically made for campervans, just make sure that whatever you’re attaching them to is flat enough and strong enough to hold them.

-Cleopatra’s exquisite handmade tiles perfectly complement her carved wood and copper kitchen, and how did they find those amazing cups to match?
+Rosie’s exquisite tiles perfectly complement her carved wood and copper kitchen.

 Tip 3 – Exterior decoration